1 5 A B C D E F G H I J K L M N P R S T W Y Z

 Origin of New Mexico

-Sometimes called Tiguex/Toua/Tiquas on early world maps in mid-to-late 1500s in reference to the Pueblo Tiwa/Towa peoples, Real de Nuevo México by the 1600s, a part of Mexico as the Territorio de Nuevo Mexico in 1824, and the New Mexico Territory in the United States of America in 1848.
+Regions of which have been called Tiguex/Toua/Tiquas on early world maps in mid-to-late 1500s in reference to the Pueblo Tiwa/Towa peoples, Real de Nuevo México by the 1600s, a part of Mexico as the Territorio de Nuevo Mexico in 1824, and the New Mexico Territory in the United States of America in 1848.
 Its first capitals were San Juan de los Caballeros (1598) and San Gabriel de Yunque-Ouinge (1599) until the official capital was founded at Santa Fe (1610).

 The area encompassed, in the past, parts of Arizona, Colorado, Nevada, Oklahoma, Texas, and Utah.
 New Mexican culture still prevails as an influence in those state’s cultures, and vice versa.